Mozenn/portfolio-app/projects/stengine.md

 ---

 Shattered Textual is a small textual game engine.
-It allows fast bootstraping of small textual game even though functionalities are limited for now.
+It allows fast bootstraping of small textual game.